thedevscott/PythonBasics/movie_search/README.md

 # Movie Searcher
-This application focuses on RESTful data consumtion, error handling and reliable code
+This application focuses on RESTful data consumption, error handling and reliable code

 ## Topics